 Businesses have had to quickly implement new technologies such as virtual meetings, conference calling, and online shopping platforms.
 Union County is home to a number of IT/technology businesses that are available to help other businesses with their technology needs.

-Many utility companies have temporarily stopped service interruptions (due to customer nonpayment) and implemented special repayment plan options.
+Many utility companies have implemented special repayment plans or deferment options.

 RESTAURANTS + HOSPITALITY